 Over the course of the year, the School District revises its budget as it attempts to deal with unexpected changes in revenues and expenditures.
 State law requires that the budget be amended to ensure that expenditures do not exceed appropriations.
-The final amendment to the budget was adopted June 2020.
+The final amendment to the budget was adopted June 2021.
 (A schedule showing the School District's original and final budget amounts compared with amounts actually paid and received is provided in the required supplementary information section of these financial statements).

-Variances between the final budget amounts and actual amounts were largely due to the following:
+There were no significant variances between the final budget amounts and actual amounts.